An Empirical Study of Validating Synthetic Data for Text-Based Person Retrieval: Abstract

 \section{Abstract}

 Data plays a pivotal role in Text-Based Person Retrieval (TBPR) research.
-Mainstream research paradigm necessitates real-world person images with manual textual annotations for training models, posing privacy-sensitive and labor-intensive issues.
-Several pioneering efforts explore synthetic data for TBPR but still rely on real data, keeping the aforementioned issues and also resulting in diversity-deficient issue in synthetic datasets, thus impacting TBPR performance.
-Moreover, these works tend to explore synthetic data for TBPR through limited perspectives, leading to exploration-restricted issue.
-In this paper, we conduct an empirical study to explore the potential of synthetic data for TBPR, highlighting three key aspects.
-(1) We propose an inter-class image generation pipeline, in which an automatic prompt construction strategy is introduced to guide generative Artificial Intelligence (AI) models in generating various inter-class images without reliance on original data.
-(2) We develop an intra-class image augmentation pipeline, in which the generative AI models are applied to further edit the images for obtaining various intra-class images.
-(3) Building upon the proposed pipelines and an automatic text generation pipeline, we explore the effectiveness of synthetic data in diverse scenarios through extensive experiments.
-Additionally, we experimentally investigate various noise-robust learning strategies to mitigate the inherent noise in synthetic data.
-We will release the code, along with the synthetic large-scale dataset generated by our pipelines, which are expected to advance practical TBPR research.
+Mainstream research paradigm necessitates real-world person images with manual textual annotations for training models, posing privacy concerns and annotation burdens.
+Several pioneering efforts explore synthetic data generation, and yet still depend on real data as a foundation, inheriting the same limitations.
+The feasibility of purely synthetic TBPR data remains unexplored, and there is currently no systematic study on the effectiveness boundaries of synthetic data across various real-world scenarios.
+In this work, we present the first comprehensive empirical study of synthetic data for TBPR, with two key aspects.
+(1) We propose a unified data synthesis pipeline that can operate entirely without real person data.
+It combines an inter-class image generation module that produces diverse identity-centric images by means of an automatic prompt construction strategy, and an intra-class augmentation module that enhances identity variation through text-driven image editing.
+(2) Leveraging this pipeline and an automatic textual description generation, we explore the effectiveness of synthetic data in diverse scenarios through extensive experiments, to reveal its practical utility as either a standalone replacement or a complementary augmentation to real data.
+We release the code, along with the synthetic large-scale dataset generated by our pipeline in \url{https://github.com/Flame-Chasers/SynTBPR}.